Scenic dining at Columbia Sand Key

 Vegetable Paella at Columbia Restaurant at Sand Key

 The Veggie Paella is not technically on the menu.
 However, Columbia is willing to accommodate vegetarians with a delicious healthy vegetable paella entree.
 This dish simply omits the meat or seafood in exchange for more veggies and beans.
 This traditional Spanish rice dish is overflowing with flavor even without the meat.
 The trademark yellow color is due to the use of saffron.
+I really enjoy the exotic flavor and the dish was filling.

 Dessert